New Financial Accounting for Service Management in S/4HANA Cloud

 New controlling object and accounting mirror table is created when the service order and its items are released.
 From this point in time confirmations and postings to the service order item can be done.

-Please note: The Profit center is derived by default from the employee responsible.
+By default the Profit center is derived from the employee responsible of the service order.
 In the employee master there must be a cost center assigned.
 In the cost center master, there is a profit center assigned.
-This we read with creation of the mirror object.

 The derivation logic of the profitability attributes is explained in figure 13